 Number of files

 You can have one file translated for each translation process.
-It is not possible to select multiple files at the same time.
+You will not be able to select several files at the same time.

 Transferability of quotas